 - and ¾ cup white chocolate chips – or whatever variety you prefer.

 I tried the recipe using oil too, but I found the texture was better and more “cookie-like” using melted butter.
 You won’t prepare the cake mix according to the box, instead, here’s what to do:

 - In a large bowl beat together the melted butter, cake mix and eggs.

 - Scoop the batter into balls (I like to use a cookie scoop), and place 2 inches apart on a lined cookie sheet.

 - Place a few extra chocolate chips on the top of each cookie, then bake in the preheated oven at 350F for 8-10 minutes.

-When they’re done the top should look just set, but you don’t want to bake them much longer than that or they won’t be as soft.
+When they’re done baking the tops should look just set, but you don’t want to bake them much longer than that or they won’t be as soft.
 If you find that your cookies spread too thin, just pop the dough in the fridge for 15-30 minutes before baking

-A Note About Cake Mix: In the United States and Canada, some boxes of cake mix are 15oz and some brands are 18oz.
-If your box is 15oz I’d use 1/2 cup melted butter and if your box is 18oz I’d use 2/3 cups of melted butter.
-You can use 2 eggs either way.
+A Note About Cake Mix: In the United States and Canada, some boxes of cake mix are 15oz and some are 18oz.
+If your box is 15oz, use ½ cup melted butter.
+If the box is 18oz, use ⅔ cups of melted butter.
+All other ingredients will be the same.
 My only recommendation is to choose a brand that you enjoy and have had before.
 The weight should be 15-18 oz for the cake mix part only (not the icing/frosting if that’s included in your box).